ubccr/twitter/README.md

 Various applications for interacting with the Twitter API and manipulating tweets.

-* rehydration Tools for rehydrating twitter objects from tweet ids
+* rehydration - Tools for rehydrating twitter objects from tweet ids
+* tools - General utilities